Machine Collaboration: Introduction

 Compared with bagging, stacking, and boosting, MaC has the following desirable features.
 Figure \ref{fig:Bagging,-boosting-and} provides the schematic for bagging, stacking, boosting, and MaC.
-As illustrated, bagging and stacking are parallel \& independent, boosting is sequential \& top-down, while MaC is \textit{ circular }\&\textit{ interactive}.
-For MaC, pieces of information are passed repeatedly between base machines around a ``round table,`` but not one-way or top-down.
-In this type of scheme, the base machines update their structures and/or parameters according to the information received from the other machines.
-We demonstrate that MaC can deliver competitive performance when compared with the base machines or the other ensemble methods.
+As illustrated, bagging and stacking are parallel \& independent, boosting is sequential \& top-down, while MaC is \textit{ circular }\&\textit{ recursive}.
+In the framework of MaC, base machines work in a circular manner.
+Further, the circulation goes multiple rounds.
+Valuable information is passed recursively through base machines around a ``round table", but not top-down.
+In this process, the base machines update their structures and/or parameters once in each round, according to the information received from the other machines.
+We demonstrate that MaC can deliver competitive performance when compared with the base machines or other ensemble methods.

-Two existing ensemble learning methods are closely related to MaC.
-One is the so-called super learner (hereafter, SL) proposed in \citet{vanderLaanPolleyHubbard2007}, which is a kind of stacking method.
-SL receives predictions from different base machines, then outputs a weighted average of these predictions as the final prediction, where it obtains the weights using cross-validation with some specified loss function.
-The other is the so-called LS-Boost proposed in \citep{friedman2001greedy}.
-LS-Boost works like a forward regression, using one of the base machines, which could be of several types, to fit the current residuals iteratively.
+Three existing ensemble learning methods are closely related to MaC.
+One is the so-called super learner (hereafter, SL) proposed in \citet{vanderLaanPolleyHubbard2007}, which can be viewed as a stacking method.
+SL receives predictions from different kinds of base machines, then outputs a weighted average of these predictions as the final prediction, where the weights are obtained using cross-validation with some specified loss function.
+The second one is the LS-Boost proposed in \citet{friedman2001greedy}.
+LS-Boost works as a forward regression, using a particular base machine (e.g. tree) each time to fit the current residuals, and ensemble all machines in the end.
 LS-Boost is then a sequential \& top-down method.
-While both ensemble methods work well in certain situations, we show that our newly proposed MaC performs well due to its distinctive circular \& interactive learning structure.
+While both ensemble methods work well in certain situations, we show that our newly proposed MaC performs better in our extensive simulation studies and real data analysis, partly due to its distinctive circular \& recursive learning structure.
+The third one is the so-called additive groves which were proposed to train an additive ensemble of regression trees (See \citet{sorokina2007additive} and \citet{sorokina2008detecting}).
+The main difference is that the additive groves are meant to build an ensemble of homogeneous models (regression trees), more in the spirit of LS-boost or bagging, while MaC focuses on heterogeneous ensembles in the spirit of stacking.